sevenrishi/100DaysofCode/README.md

 # Day20
 GCP Array,
 # Day21
-Geeks And The String, The
+Geeks And The String, Find The
 # Day22
 # Day23
 # Day24